 Manage your finances before traveling

-If you’re a recent graduate, then you may have expenses hanging over your head that could potentially affect your long-term financial health and your credit score, such as student loans, credit cards, utility bills, or rent.
+If you’re a recent graduate, then you may have expenses hanging over your head that could potentially affect your long-term financial health, especially your credit.
+If you fail to pay on time (or at all), all of the following can affect your credit score :

 While this may be the last thing you want to hear, it’s very important to make sure that you’ve made arrangements to cover your current financial obligations before you take a trip.
 This is even more important for long trips.